needle-mirror/com.unity.netcode/Documentation~/testing/logging.md

 You can customize the logging level and enable packet dumping by either:

 * Using the [**PlayMode Tools** window](playmode-tool.md) after entering Play mode in the Editor.
-* Adding the [`NetCodeDebugConfigAuthoring`](xref:Unity.NetCode.NetCodeDebugConfigAuthoring) component to GameObject in a subscene.
+* Adding the [`NetcodeDebugConfigAuthoring`](xref:Unity.Netcode.NetcodeDebugConfigAuthoring) component to GameObject in a subscene.

 To debug specific connections, you need to write code that adds the `EnablePacketLogging` component to those specific connections.